GaborSzalay/thesisApp/README.md

 As a teacher, I'd like to get an application where I can create my ideas about a possible topics and students are able to pick up to make success their course.

-### There are a few different kind of thesis, for example it could be thesis, master's degree or laboratory of project etc. ###
+### There are a few different type of thesis, for example it could be thesis, master's degree or laboratory of project etc. ###

-* Admin is able to create/modify/delete these kinds.
+* Admin is able to create/modify/delete these types.
-* Teacher has to provide exactly one kind of thesis when she would like to create a thesis.
+* Teacher has to provide exactly one type of thesis when she would like to create a thesis.
-* Student has to choose from the available kinds when he makes a registration on the site.
+* Student has to choose from the available types when he makes a registration on the site.
 This means he will be just able to see theses by the given kind.

 ### How many semester required for writing the current theme ###